- Study Abroad

 Though students of all types and studies will equally appreciate the volcanoes, pristine waters, and interesting life of Fiji, biology majors in particular will enjoy the tropical ecosystem, coral reefs, while budding anthropologists and sociologists will be intrigued by the still present customs and social structures of indigenous Fijians.

-Norway is highly internationalized and a fantastic study abroad option for people looking for a modern country that is still a bit off the beaten path.
+Fiji is a fantastic study abroad option for people looking for a destination that's a bit off the beaten path.